ceres-solver/ceres-solver/docs/source/tutorial.rst

 constructing `3D models from photographs`_ in computer vision.

 .. _fitting curves: http://en.wikipedia.org/wiki/Nonlinear_regression
-.. _3D model from photographs: http://en.wikipedia.org/wiki/Bundle_adjustment
+.. _3D models from photographs: http://en.wikipedia.org/wiki/Bundle_adjustment

 In this chapter we will learn how to solve :eq:`ceresproblem` using Ceres Solver.
 Full working code for all the examples described in this